Skip to Content

 French numbers 60-79

-The numbers 60-70 are often a big challenge for beginner students.
+The numbers 60-79 are often a big challenge for many students.
 This is where our key tips come into play.

-To count from 60-69, simply say soixante then follow the same pattern the numbers in the previous section covering 20-69.
-When you come to seventy, you must say soixante-dix, which translates to ‘sixty ten’.
+To count from 60-69, simply say soixante, then follow the same pattern as the numbers in the previous section covering 20-59.

 Numbers 60-69